 Samantha Josaphat is an architect and the founder of STUDIO 397 Architecture.
 Part of the mere 0.3 percent of black female architects registered in the United States, she is the 397th living black female architect to be licensed.
 Samantha entered the Penn State Architecture program in 2007, and by 2012, she had traveled to ten countries, become a member of the Arts and Architecture Student Council, and founded the Penn State student chapter of the National Organization of Minority Architecture Students (NOMAS).
 While at Penn State she built herself a valuable network of resources that continues to shape her path to success.
 Samantha is the 2019 president of the New York chapter of the National Organization of Minority Architects.
 Learn more about how Samantha’s firm is impacting the narrative of black female architects in this video.

-Associate Professor of Architecture
+Assistant Professor of Architecture and Engineering Design

 News from A&A

 College of Arts and Architecture to honor Alumni Award winners on Oct.
 5

 The College of Arts and Architecture will honor its 2023 Alumni Award recipients on Thursday, Oct.
 5, at 5 p.m. at the Penn State Downtown Theatre Center, 146 S. Allen

 Penn State work featured in upcoming long-term Franklin Institute space exhibit

 UNIVERSITY PARK, Pa. — A video that highlights the work a Penn State team is doing to 3D print houses that can sustain life on Mars is featured in aRead More